labbces/pcwkb/docs/source/add_data.md

 OrthogroupParser.add_from_orthofinder("./pcwkb/pcwkb_core/tests/data/relationships/orthogroup_minimal.txt", 1)
 ```

-Then you can add orthogroup trees files to each orthogroup as long as you have a zipped folder with orthogroup trees txt files inside it.
+Then you can add orthogroup trees files to each orthogroup as long as you have a zipped folder with orthogroup trees .txt files inside it.
 The usage is as it follows:

 ```python
 OrthogroupParser.import_trees_zipped_folder("<orthogroup_tree_zipped_folder.txt>", <orthogroup_method>)